Lorenzo978/computer-graphics-empty-project/README.md

 The project has this structure:
 - `src` contains your code.
 By default it contains only `main.cpp`.
 Put here the file `A##.cpp` and rename it to `main.cpp`.
 - `vendor` contains all the libraries.
-If you need to add other includes, such as `stb_image.h` given by the professor, put them inside `vendor/other` folder.
+If you need to add other includes, such as `stb_image.h` given by the professor in the `headers` folder, put them inside `vendor/other` folder.

 For any other folders, such as `shaders`, `textures` etc. copy them outside the `src` folder.